apurv-choudhari/e-learning-platform/README.md

 # E-Learning Platform

-This is an E-Learning Platform project built using Python and MySQL designed to manage users and execute queries via a Tkinter-based GUI.
+This is an E-Learning Platform project built using Python and MySQL designed to manage users and execute queries.

 ## Note for devs
 Please check the README before starting out.
 If there's anything in progress or needs to be done, just search `TODO` in the codebase.
 That section indicates incomplete/in-progress work.